qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ### Summary of CPU utilization and scaling over cores

-The following are key points to consider regarding the CPU utilization of the QIX
-Engine:

-* Peaks with 100% CPU utilization are good as they indicate that QIX Engine utilizes all available capacity to deliver the responses as fast as possible.
+* Peaks with 100% CPU utilization are good because they indicate that the QIX Engine is using all available capacity to deliver the responses as fast as possible.
 * High average CPU utilization (>70%) is bad as it means that the system saturates and incoming selections in documents have to be queued prior to being served.
-* QIX Engine processing capacity can be increased by adding more cores or by increasing the clock frequency.
+* The QIX Engine processing capacity can be increased by adding more cores or by increasing the clock frequency.
 More processing capacity makes the Engine handle load peaks in a robust manner.